LEARNAcademy/syllabus/apartment-app/backend/devise.md

 Once we have user seeds, apartments can be added to the seed file that get created belonging to our users.

+***TODO??
+Add example of creating apartments? rails db:seed ...***

-### Additional Devise Configurations
+#### Additional Devise Configurations

-There are a couple more configurations we will need to make our app work properly with Devise.
+There are a few more configurations we will need to make our app work properly with Devise.
 The first one is to set up the default url options for the Devise mailer in our development environment.
 Add the following code near the other mailer options:

 **config/environments/development.rb**